alikaz3mi/alikaz3mi/README.md

 # Ali Kazemi

-Hey there!
-Welcome to my GitHub profile!
-I'm Ali, an AI/NLP enthusiast passionate about driving innovation through tech solutions.
-Currently rocking the CTO hat at ParsTech AI, where I lead the charge in crafting intelligent AI systems and streamlining tech workflows.
+Hi, I'm Ali!
+I'm a product-focused technical leader in the AI/NLP space.
+As a Technical Product Manager at ParsTech AI, I specialize in translating user needs into scalable, intelligent software.

 ## 🚀 About Me
 - **LinkedIn:** [Ali Kazemi](https://www.linkedin.com/in/ali-kazemi-218390138/)